bbchk/train/notes.md

 ## NOTE

 i like, how we, as programmers, should always keep up and be in constant movement, learn and apply smth new everyday

 ---

+---

+## JOB WISHES

+1. Strict deadlines, with specified date and time
+2. Flexible schedule, if i want to work, i work and if i don't i have the right not to
+3. Trustworthy relationships between my boss and me
+4. Community that's all trying to innovate (some new things i propose will be reviewed) ,where everyone listens and respect each other

+---